In other words, go for it. Life's too short to be a bystander.

 We pull the Cameo with a 2WD 2008 short-bed Dodge Ram 2500 diesel

 truck.
 It gets better fuel mileage than the long-bed 4WD Ford we had

 even though the Cameo is heavier than the HitchHiker.

-The past few years we've been on the road for four to five months at
+The past few years we've been on the road for three to four months at

 a time, going back to the house in Virginia for several weeks in the

 spring and fall to do maintenance, see our doctors and friends, and

 We deliberately time those visits during mild weather and pretty